syniol/node-carbon-http/README.md

 for both Browser API and Node runtime.
 Given exising libraries try to meet the needs both for Browser API and Node; cause many complications for enterprise level applications.
-For example:  writing unit test could be extremely difficult and might require a third-party mock library due to poor engineering of original library.
+For example:  writing unit test could be extremely frustrating and might require a third-party test library due to poor engineering of original library itself.

 ### How to use
 Answer is very easy to use.
+You can find few examples below for most commonly used Methods: `GET` and `POST`.

 #### GET Request Example